settinge/Employee_Analytics/README.md

 # SQL-Challenge

 In this project, I designed tables to hold data in CSVs that contain employee data, imported the CSVs into a SQL database, and answered questions about the data.

+## How to Run Code

+1. Clone repository into a folder on your computer

+2. Download Postgres

+3. Create tables in Postgres corresponding to the table names in the ERD

+4. Upload excel files to populate tables with data

+5. Copy and paste SQL-Queries.sql from EmployeeSQL folder into a new tab in Postgres and run

 #### Data Modeling

 Inspected the CSVs and sketched out an ERD of the tables.
 I used quickdatabasediagrams to generate an ERD [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).